ishanshLal-tRED/Raytracing-tests/README.md

 This is my exercise on ray tracing, based on

-- Ray Tracing in One Weekend (currently working upon)
+- Ray Tracing in One Weekend (completed)
-- Ray Tracing the Next Week (upcoming)
+- Ray Tracing the Next Week (currently working upon)
 - Ray Tracing the Rest of Your Life (upcoming)
 - Real-Time Rendering (forth Edition) (upcoming)